-People have been telling me for years that, in addition to its UNESCO World Heritage status, its Roman baths, its Georgian Terraces and its Jane Austen associations, Bath is a great place for shopping.
-I love shopping so I was naturally looking forward to my visit to this lovely city in Somerset about 120 miles west of London.
+People have been telling us for years that, in addition to its UNESCO World Heritage status, its Roman baths, its Georgian Terraces, and its Jane Austen associations, Bath is a great place for shopping.
+As shopping lovers, we were naturally looking forward to visiting this lovely city in Somerset about 120 miles west of London.

 Instead, put on a pair of comfortable walking shoes and set out to explore this compact city on foot.
 Don't be afraid to duck into an alley, to explore a small square or a winding lane.
 That's where some of the most original, independent shops are hiding and where you'll find Bath's retail treasures.

 An Explorer's Harvest